RossaMania/location-station/README.md

 # Location Station

 This is an app I did as part of a "code along" course on Udemy.
 It is a full stack app that uses React, Express, Node, and MongoDB.
+This app allows users to "check in" to places they have been.
+This functionality is similar to FourSquare and other apps!

 ## Features